filmote/DarkUnder/readme.md

 * Number of items per level = ~18~ ~14~ 15

 Note: These have been chosen to ensure the RAM is under 75% utilized.
 Note the allocation can be redistributed if need be and increased if we remove the rotation code.
+Note: The maximum number of enemies and items must be equal.
+If not, the code in the render routines needs to be addressed.

 ### To Do